-Below is a case chart which combines all precedential and non-precedential decision from federal court which is current through May 2010.
+Below is a case chart which combines all precedential and non-precedential decisions from federal court which is current through May 2010.
 This chart combines the work of Holland & Knight intern Nedra Adams, and students at the University of Washington School of Law, Meena Jagannath, Roxanna Rezai and Tobias Damm-Luhr under the supervision of professor Thomas Cobb.
 Thanks also to former Immigration Equality intern, Jessica Jenkins, for her contributions to the chart.
 Further thanks to Melanie Schaschl, Charlotte Melbinger, Maki Takahashi, and Scott Levi of the University of Pennsylvania Law School for their 2012 update.

 Remember, every asylum application is unique and very dependent on the specific facts of the case, so, just because another applicant won (or lost) from a particular country does not mean that another applicant from the same country will have the same outcome.